rhacarys/csv-to-map-api/README.md

 ### `sequelize db:migrate`

 Performs migrations in the database.\
-In the first run, the tables `File` and `Point` will be created in the database.
+In the first run, the tables `Files` and `Points` will be created in the database.

 ### `npm run dev`

 Runs the api in the development mode.\
 Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

-> Note that you will be automatically redirected to the swagger documentation page, on [http://localhost:8000/api/v1/api-docs](http://localhost:8000/api/v1/api-docs)
+> Note that you will be automatically redirected to the swagger documentation page, on [http://localhost:8000/api/v1/api-docs/](http://localhost:8000/api/v1/api-docs/)

-The API endpoints are now available on [http://localhost:8000/api/v1](http://localhost:8000/api/v1)
+The only API endpoint is now available on [http://localhost:8000/api/v1/file/](http://localhost:8000/api/v1/file/)

-The only available enpoint is:

-- `/files`

 ### `npm test`